 Highlight the need for bold and deliberate sustainability commitments

-The challenges initially presented by COVID-19 have now turned into long-term strategic business opportunities for companies, rather than a temporary problem.
+Currently, the challenges initially presented by COVID-19 have now turned into long-term strategic business opportunities for companies, rather than a temporary problem.

-COVID-19 has resulted in the acceleration of these megatrends' adoption, strengthening our theory.
+COVID-19 has currently resulted in the acceleration of these megatrends' adoption, strengthening our theory.
 We’ll continue to maintain an allocation to these robust trends with a specific focus on the following key areas:

 Exponential growth of the adoption of digital wallets and a shift to a fully cashless society